 - What is it?
 The next 12-inch MacBook

 - When is it out?
-Hopefully sometime in 2019
+It won’t.
+Apple just killed it.

 - What will it cost?
 Presumably the same as current models